alex-rg-110/Depths-of-Hoenn/README.md

 ## Objective

-Collect all 5 Blue Orbs hidden in the coral reef.
+## Objective

+You are a diver exploring the depths of Hoenn and somewhere in the coral reef, 5 Blue Orbs lie hidden.
+Ancient relics needed to awaken the Sea God Kyogre, who rests dormant behind you as a silent statue.

-Follow Lumineon — it always swims toward the nearest orb.
-Once all orbs are collected, Kyogre awakens.
+Follow Lumineon, the glowing guide fish as it swims toward the nearest uncollected orb.
+Once all 5 are found, Kyogre awakens.